 - ✓ If you witness any illegal trading or poaching: - Collect information.
-Take photos or video evidences of the traps, animals, poachers, and/or their vehicle license plate number. - Call NParks at 1800-471-7300, AVA at 1800-476-1600, the local police, or ACRES Wildlife Crime at 9783 7782. - ✓ Do not buy any monitor lizard products, such as meat and skin products. - ✓ Raise awareness by sharing with your friends and family about the threats to monitor lizards, and what can they do to help.
+Take photos or video evidences of the traps, animals, poachers, and/or their vehicle license plate number. - Call NParks at 1800-471-7300, or the local police - ✓ Do not buy any monitor lizard products, such as meat and skin products. - Raise awareness by sharing with your friends and family about the threats to monitor lizards, and what can they do to help.